ART INSTALLATION CONCEPT FOR A SALT MUSEUM, 2020

 Original video footage: Halley Aurora Timelapse by (copyright) Sam Burrell

-Breaking Boundaries (Sep 2016)
+Breaking Boundaries -Live Installation

 Breaking Boundaries, a live art installation combining sculpture, dance, projection and sound, marks the inauguration of the Passion for Knowledge 2016 science festival organised by Donostia International Physics Centre(DIPC).
 By working with local dancers, taking concepts from science and sourcing sounds of the city, the artists have created a work which resonates with authenticity and creative interaction; an integral part of the San Sebastian, European Capital of Culture 2016 program.

-Diana Scarborough works with Dutch artist, Ilse van den Berk on an ongoing postcard project (Twinsed) where each both artists work on each others work choosing whether to align or obliterate the intentions of the other artist.
+Diana Scarborough works with Dutch artist, Ilse van den Berk on an ongoing postcard project (Twinsed) where both artists work on each others work choosing whether to align or obliterate the intentions of the other artist.
 This is an ongoing collaboration which began in May 2013.
-Over 400 cards have been produced so far.
+Over 500 cards have been produced so far.